Image

 Modern photograph of a bright blue uniform tunic embroidered with bright yellow and red designs

-For an officer of the 1st Regiment de Tirailleurs Algeriens.
+Tunic for an officer of the 1st Regiment of Algerian Riflemen (Tirailleurs)

 Object ID: 2024.144.1